nmsl/svc_android_project/stream/chopper/README.md

 ## Example 1:
 Getting all segment from video1.264 with based layer.

 The segments are located under `outputs/video1/` folder.
-Each name of sgmenet start with `video1`
+Each name of sgmenet start with `output`
 ````
-./chopping -f video1.264 -m 0 -o outputs -p video1 -l 0
+./chopping -f video1.264 -m 0 -o outputs -p output -l 0
 ````

 ## Example 2: